Can real food help overweight dogs?

 Our Lyka bowls have a maximum omega-6 : omega-3 ratio of 3:1, that’s 10 times more omega-3 than the required amount according to AAFCO standards! omega-3 works inside the body to reduce cellular inflammation, potentially protecting your pupper from diseases like osteoarthritis and cancer.

-Each Lyka product is low-lectin, grain-free, and legume-free.
+Each Lyka product is low-lectin and legume-free.
 We don’t want to add higher-GI carbs, like white potatoes, rice, and corn, to your pupper’s food.
 These types of foods have been shown to cause glucose spikes in puppers, which could lead to diabetes and metabolic inflammation, like we mentioned earlier.
 Fortunately, there are healthier carbs that are low-GI, including many fresh vegetables.
 These carbs do not cause blood sugar spikes—instead, they provide healthy micronutrients to boost pupper’s overall diet.
 A proper balance of healthy oils, and fresh vegetables gives pupper a healthy dose of antioxidants that help promote good health.

-Only choosing the right ingredients isn’t enough – accurate nutrient levels and portion sizes are equally important!
+Choosing the right ingredients isn’t enough – accurate nutrient levels and portion sizes are equally important!

 Here at Lyka, we customise serving sizes to help ensure your pupper maintains a healthy weight.
 Each meal is prepared using a veterinary algorithm that considers your pupper’s breed, size, weight, age, activity level, and body shape.